Table of Contents

 One advantage of the operator formulation is that it lends itself to a path-integral-like interpretation, as follows.
 Observe that is a sum over reactions, like .
 Then, when we exponentiate this operator we get:

 Carrying out the powers leads to terms with sequences of operators like with some coefficient, which we read as representing the rate at which that sequence of transitions occurs in the time .
-When everything’s expanded, the action of time-evolution as a sum-over-timelines, or a sum-over-all-possible-sequences of transitions.
-For some initial state , each will in the final state as a sum over all sequence which could produce it, each in proportion to:
+When everything’s expanded, the action of time-evolution is like taking a sum-over-timelines, or a sum-over-all-possible-sequences of transitions.
+For some initial state , each will be associated, in the final state , with a sum over all sequence which could produce it, each in proportion to:

 • the number of ways to choose candidates for those sequences: a product of terms .

-• the probability that those reactions occur independently, which gives a product of factors for each eaction, representing the underlying hypothesis that each reaction occurs with at an independent rate over time.
+• the probability that those reactions occur independently, which gives a product of factors for each reaction , representing the underlying hypothesis that all reaction occur at independent rates over time.

 • a correction for each sequence of reactions, which (I think) avoids an overcounting which arises because permuting the sequence of reactions is equivalent to permuting the times at which those reactions occur